 - Alumni may host up to six preapproved events with alcohol in common areas of the chapter facility or property per year so long as alcohol is distributed by licensed third-party vendors or in a controlled BYOB manner.
-All events must comply with the Fraternity's Loss Prevention Policies and the host institution's policies, where applicable. - Substance-free Housing Waiver Program - Chapters may apply for a waiver from the Substance-free Housing Policy so long as they: - Had a waiver in the previous academic year. - Meet the Men of Merit "Expectation" level in the areas of Associate Member Education, Chapter Excellence Plan (Health & Safety Initiatives and Associate Member Education areas only), Learning Assessment, Loss Prevention, and Program Attendance. - Apply for a waiver. - Make a presentation on the need for a waiver. - Applications for waivers do not mean waivers will be granted. - Chapters with a waiver will follow these guidelines: - Chapters may host up to six pre-approved social events with beer and wine per year
+All events must comply with the Fraternity's Loss Prevention Policies and the host institution's policies, where applicable.

+- Chapters may be granted one-time exceptions to the Substance-free Housing Policy for specific events with alcohol at the chapter facility, not to exceed 10 events at the facility per academic year, when the following conditions are met by the chapter:

+- The chapter met the Men

+of Merit "Expectation" level

+in the areas of Chapter

+Excellence Plan (VP Risk

+Management and Associate

+Member Education areas

+only), Learning Assessment,

+Loss Prevention, and Program

+Attendance in the previous

+Men of Merit cycle.

+- Undergraduate leaders, advisors, alumni association and house corporation officers, and the chapter's IHQ staff liaison decide at the beginning of the academic year the number of events with alcohol the chapter will host at the chapter facility, if any.